ioccc-src/winner/2004/schnitzi/README.md

 [duration] [timefactor]
 ```

-The first parameter, duration, defines how long the animation will run.
+The first parameter, `duration`, defines how long the animation will run.
 The
 second, `timefactor`, is used as sort of a fudge factor for machines that run
 too fast to see the animation.
 A `timefactor` of 0 means, "run the animation as
 fast as you can".
 On a pretty fast machine, I've had to set it as high as 2000
 to get the animation to slow down sufficiently.
 Note that the higher the
-`timefactor`, the longer the output string that you'll have to copy- and-paste,
+`timefactor`, the longer the output string that you'll have to copy and paste,
 as extra characters are necessary to "waste time" between frames.

 Following the first line parameters, you may have up to nine